By Kate, Lead Writer

-This is another method that removes fluoride and arsenic, but some believe that aluminum can then leach into the water, and that causes its own problems. (source) This is what the Berkey white filters are made of — aluminum oxide.
-I can’t find test results on whether or not these remove beneficial minerals, although sources claim they do not.
+This is another method that removes fluoride and arsenic, but some believe that aluminum can then leach into the water, and that causes its own problems.
+(4) This is what the Berkey white filters are made of — aluminum oxide.
+I can’t find test results on whether or not these remove beneficial minerals, although there are claims they do not.

 UV Light Filter

 This is a type of filter that uses special light to kill bacteria and viruses.
-It’s not enough on its own, but it is often the final step in a filtration process.
-There are no known “issues” with this type of filtration.
+It’s not enough on its own, but it is sometimes the final step in a filtration process.
+There are no known “issues” with this type of filtration as an additive.